MPiwowarski/smart-docs/README.md

 a) to generate Ethereum smart contract via VS Code need to install Solidity and truffle extensions;

 b) to compile the Solidity smart contract just run "truffle compile" in the powershell terminal.
+Then you need to copy the generated abi and bytecode to the C# BlockchainService fields.